 Producers: Yael Bridge, Jeremy Flood, Yoni Golijov, Mars Verrone

-The screening will be followed by an on-stage conversation with director/producer Yael Bridge, protagonists from the film, and additional members of the film team.
+Both screenings will be followed by an on-stage conversation with director/producer Yael Bridge, protagonists from the film, Sean O’Brien, General President of the International Teamsters Union, and additional members of the film team.

 Travis (1997): Retrospective Screening co-hosted by Jean Tsien